sinclairzx81/typebox/readme.md

 ## Conditional Types

-Use the `Conditional` module to create conditional mapped types.
+Use the `Conditional` module to create conditionally mapped types.

 ```typescript
 import { Conditional } from '@sinclair/typebox/conditional'